 Calculating the Michigan R&D credit

-- Large taxpayers (250+ total employees) can claim a credit amount equal to 3% of qualifying expenses up to the base amount plus 10% on expenses in excess of the base amount.
+- Large taxpayers (more than 250 total employees) can claim a credit amount equal to 3% of qualifying expenses up to the base amount plus 10% on expenses in excess of the base amount.
 The maximum credit available to these taxpayers will be $2 million per year.

-- Small taxpayers (<250 total employees) can claim a credit amount equal to 3% of qualifying expenses up to the base amount plus 15% on expenses in excess of the base amount.
+- Small taxpayers (less than 250 total employees) can claim a credit amount equal to 3% of qualifying expenses up to the base amount plus 15% on expenses in excess of the base amount.
 The maximum credit available to these taxpayers will be $250,000 per year.